NONYEpaul/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints a number with two decimal places script that converts a number from base 10 to base 16 script that encodes and decodes text using the rot13 encryption
+script that prints a number with two decimal places script that converts a number from base 10 to base 16 script that encodes and decodes text using the rot13 encryption script that prints every other line from the input